 AutoStartList is not a required attribute for the service group that contains the CoordPoint resource.
 The CoordPoint resource is a persistent resource and when a service group is configured with this type of resource, it cannot be brought online.

 Specifying the AutoStartList with a system list does not change the behavior of the service group.
-The service group will be reflected in OFFLINE status itself, irrespective of the AutoStartList attribute.

 Detailed monitoring for the Coordpoint resource